exasol/extension-manager/doc/design/design.md

 #### Conditional Parameters

 We need to have conditional parameters.
-A example for this is when a virtual schema for another database supports multiple connection protocols or libraries (e.g. ODBC and JDBC) that require different configuration options.
+An example for this is when a virtual schema for another database supports multiple connection protocols or libraries (e.g. ODBC and JDBC) that require different configuration options.
 Depending on the selected protocol we want to show or hide some parameters.

 To solve this, we considered the following options: